john-lawniczak/Smart-Contract-Resources/README.md

 	 - `Espresso Sequencer` - a decentralized sequencing network for rollups.
 Its primary objective is to deliver secure, high throughput, and low latency transaction ordering and availability.
  	-  Auditors should look out for missing L2 sequencer activity checks when they see price code callinglatestRoundData() in projects that are to be deployed on L2s.

+`Sink` - a place where data flow ends in a sensitive effect: money moves or state mutates.
+Used in taint/flow analysis and DeFi to label state-write and value-movement sites as sensitive sinks.
+   - State sinks: setting `fee_vault`, writing a proof PDA, updating thresholds
+   - Origin: graph theory/flow networks “sink” (terminal node with incoming edges, no outgoing); adopted by AppSec and DeFi

 [slippage](https://www.youtube.com/watch?v=BgR75biSjzU) - the difference between the value of an asset at order placement and the value at order fulfilment.
 It can be found when buying or selling assets, and can result in either a loss or a gain (higher invariants lead to less slippage; Uniswap)

+`Slots and epochs (Ethereum PoS)` - time is split into 12s slots and 32-slot epochs (~6.4 min).
+Each validator submits one attestation per epoch, voting on:
+   - the last justified checkpoint (source),
+   - the current epoch’s checkpoint (target), and
+   - the chain head (head, per LMD-GHOST fork choice).
+Aggregators BLS-aggregate attestations into blocks; timely, correct attestations comprise most validator rewards.

 `smart contract` - programs stored on a blockchain that run when predetermined conditions are met; a transaction protocol intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement; Ethereum contracts are essentially single threaded machine
 - `hybrid smart contracts` - combine code running on the blockchain (on-chain) with data and computation from outside the blockchain (off-chain) provided by decentralized oracle networks. [chainlink](https://chain.link/education-hub/hybrid-smart-contracts)